jiaxin9271/MACES-VLMA/readme.md

 Multimodal adaptive clustering for episodic sampling (MACES) based on a video-text ensemble distance metric is proposed to accurately estimate pseudo-classes, which constructs high-quality few-shot tasks (episodes) for episodic training.
 Vision-language meta-adaptation (VLMA) is designed for adapting the pre-trained model to novel tasks by category-aware vision-language contrastive learning and confidence-based reliable bidirectional knowledge distillation.
 The final prediction is obtained by multimodal adaptive inference.
-Extensive experiments on four benchmarks demonstrate the superiority of our method for unsupervised few-shot action recognition.
+Extensive experiments on five benchmarks demonstrate the superiority of our method for unsupervised few-shot action recognition.

 ![overview](assets/overview.png)